Nir-betesh/PAM_Silhouette_py/README.md

 * Utilization of Special Features of Registers: Special features of registers are not applicable in Python, but the implementation focuses on optimizing algorithmic efficiency.
 * Input: The code takes a distance matrix of size N x N as input.
 * Output: The output of the code is the optimal number of clusters determined by the algorithms.

-Usage
+# Usage
 To run the code, follow these steps:

-Clone Repository: Clone this repository to your local machine using the following command: bash
+1. Clone Repository: Clone this repository to your local machine using the following command:
-Copy code
-git clone <repository_url>
+> git clone <repository_url>

 Replace <repository_url> with the URL of this repository.
 Navigate to Project Folder: Navigate to the project folder using the command line or terminal.
 Run Python Script: Run the Python script pam_silhouette.py using Python: